Where the Webb Telescope Is Pointing

 Among all these planned studies, perhaps the grandest overall purpose is to peer farther back in space-time than ever before.
 The Webb telescope is kind of a time machine, capturing light that left its sources billions of years ago, from close to the birth of the universe.

 Astrophysicist Amber Straughn told 60 Minutes, “It’s like we have this 14-billion-year-old story of the universe, but we’re missing that first chapter.
 And Webb was specifically designed to allow us to see those very first galaxies that formed ….”

-The spectacular Hubble Space Telescope took man far deeper into cosmic antiquity than any other instrument.
+The spectacular Hubble Space Telescope took man deeper into cosmic antiquity by far than any other instrument.
 It showed that galaxies existed far earlier than astronomers expected—as far back as we can see.
 The Hubble Deep Field images contain some smudged light that astronomers believe originated about 500 million years after the universe was born.
 They deduce that those structures had to have started their formation hundreds of millions of years before they arrived at the state in which they were observed.

 The light from those heavenly bodies and from that extremely early time in the universe is not only billions of light-years away, but it has traveled so far for so long that it has shifted into the infrared spectrum of light.
 Hubble can’t see that kind of light.
 Webb can.

 “Hubble, when pushed to its maximum, could see galaxies that were teenagers in terms of age,” astrophysicist Blake Bullock said.
 “We want to see babies.”

 The single project with the most time on the telescope in its first cycle will look past 13.5 billion years of matter, energy and space to study thousands of the earliest galaxies in existence.

 We are about to see baby pictures of the universe.